Decodable

 More Special Cases

-For JSON, there are even more ways to adapt JSONDecoder to the realities of your situation.
-If you’ve got dates to parse, you can configure the JSONDecoder to use one of the standardized strategies, or even define your own if you’ve got some really quirky dates to wrangle.
-If your data keys don’t need full renaming, just converting from one naming convention to another, you may be able to specify a keyDecodingStrategy to avoid having to create a full CodingKeys enum.
+to use one of the standardized strategies, or even define your own if you’ve got some really quirky dates to wrangle.
+If your data keys don’t need full renaming, just converting from one naming convention to another, you may be able to specify a keyDecodingStrategy

 Opinions on Style

-Now, if I may, I’d like to offer a couple opinions on stylish implementations of Decodable.
+Now, if I may, I’d like to offer a couple opinions on stylish implementations of Decodable

 Consider the full struct, with custom key names and an explicit initializer to deal with the type mismatch.
 Even in this small example, with only five properties, the code starts feeling pretty cumbersome.
 The first thing you can do to tidy this up is move the protocol conformance to an extension.
-The separation makes it really clear what parts of the code are the basic definition of the data structure, and which ones are particularly for Decodable.
-Also, the custom init(from: Decoder) is no longer in the struct definition.
-When a struct has no explicit initializers in its definition, the compiler synthesizes a basic initializer that has a parameter for each property, in the order they’re defined.
-With the Decodable initializer in the struct, that basic initializer wasn’t being generated.
-By moving the Decodable initializer to an extension, the basic one will be synthesized again.
+The separation makes it really clear what parts of the code are the basic definition of the data structure, and which ones are particularly for Decodable

 // Moving Decodable conformance to an extension separates it from other logic in the data structure.